MMRIZE/MMM-Clap/README.md

 # MMM-Clap
-MagicMirror controlling with hand-clap or finger-snap
+MagicMirror controller by hand-clap or finger-snap

 ![screenshot](./screenshot.png)